“Forget the books you want to write. Think only of the book you are writing. “

 I have attempted to answer the same questions, over and over, year after year for my own children.
 Whose path is it?
 What do they want?
 What is their idea of a life well lived?
 Every revisit of these questions has brought me a little closer to having a better understanding of what is truly important; for me and for my kids.

 Our oldest, just turned sixteen.
-She has explored her own definition of living a life of purpose and happiness (notice the removal of the word success).
+She has explored her own definition of living a life of purpose and happiness.
 She continuously asks hard questions of herself, she’s spoken of and written down her wants, her wishes and her dreams- and these continually change, but she understands that her future is up to her.
 Her own influence and decisions are bringing her closer to the kind of life she imagines for herself.

 For so many her age, they feel helpless about their future.
 We must allow kids to imagine and have experiences that help them to define their own meaning of purpose and happiness and engage in conversations around this idea.
 One of my favorite quotes, and one that I have up on a board at home is a quote by Hunter S. Thompson.